-Aim/outcome: To understand how to take what you can from relationships
+Aim / outcome: To understand how to take what you can from relationships where there is some hope

-NB Remind students that building relationships is not just about making friendships.
+Start by reminding students that building relationships is not just about making friendships.
 Relationship can be built through lots of activities or events which lead to something good.
+Ask students to fill out Belonging Handout 6.
+Then ask students to put up their hands to say what they have suggested using Handout headings as guidelines: (listed as follows)

-- Ask students to fill out Belonging Handout 6 - Then ask students to put up their hands to say what they have suggested using Handout headings as guidelines: (listed as follows) - List one club you would like to belong to - List one way you could help out the school - List one group you would like to be part of or would like to join - List one sport you like doing or you would like to take up - List one way you could get more out of tutor group - Why do you think being part of different groups help you cope better with school life?
+- List one club you would like to belong to - List one way you could help out the school - List one group you would like to be part of or would like to join - List one sport you like doing or you would like to take up - List one way you could get more out of tutor group - Why do you think being part of different groups help you cope better with school